Nibiew1213/Light_Cycle_Battle_Game/readme.md

 + Player 1 controls using 'WASD' keys
 + Player 2 controls using 'Arrow' keys
 + Click on 'Start' button to start the game
++ Screen size adjustment via zooming may be required